Cooperative trajectory planning algorithm of USV-UAV with hull dynamic constraints: Introduction

 \section{Introduction}

-Unmanned surface vehicles (USVs) are a kind of specific ships with the ability of autonomous mission execution, which are widely used in various applications, including marine resource exploration, water resource transportation, patrol and defense in key areas and river regulation~\cite{wang2019roboat,wang2020roboat,chen2021novel}.
+Unmanned surface vehicles (USVs) are a kind of specific ships with the ability of autonomous mission execution, which are widely used in various applications, including marine resource exploration, water resource transportation, patrol and defense in key areas and river regulation~\cite{wang2020roboat,chen2021novel}, and a large number of research progress have been obtained, including environmental perception~\cite{han2019coastal,cheng2021water}, formation control~\cite{yan2021formation,liu2023distributed}, navigation~\cite{page2022usv,zou2020novel}, and so on.
 Environmental perception and trajectory generation are the two most important techniques when the USVs are executing in unknown environments.
 Especially when the environment contains dynamic obstacles, the USVs are hard to achieve accurate trajectory planning and tracking due to the lack of effective obstacle information.
 As a result, the autonomous navigation system may fail.

 During the navigation process of USV, the sensing devices, such as radar or camera, are located at a low observation point, which is detrimental for environmental perception because the adjacent obstacles in the front and behind will block each other.
 What's more, the input of the sensors often contains noises caused by hull shaking on the water.
 This makes precise environmental perception become a difficult problem for USV and then affect the success rate of trajectory generation.
-Usually, simultaneous localization and mapping (SLAM)~\cite{mur2015orb} technology is required to construct the global map.
-However, this method consumes a lot of time and energy, and more importantly, it is off-line and unable to handle with dynamic obstacles.
+Usually, simultaneous localization and mapping (SLAM)~\cite{naus2019use} technology is required to construct the global map.
+However, this kind of method will bring a huge computational load, and it is intractable to deal with dynamic objects in the water environment.